-The goal of this graduate certificate program is to prepare students to apply data analytics techniques to large data sets to support data-driven decisions across application domains.
+The Data Analytics Graduate Certificate program at Penn State Great Valley is designed to prepare students to apply data analytics techniques to large data sets to support data-driven decisions across application domains.

-Applicants with an undergraduate degree in a quantitative discipline such as science, engineering, or business may apply.
-Students from other disciplines will be considered based on prior course work.
+Applicants with undergraduate degrees in a quantitative discipline such as science, engineering, or business may apply.
+Students from other disciplines will be considered based on prior coursework.
 Applicants are generally expected to have a minimum combined junior/senior grade-point average of 3.0 (B) on a 4.0 scale.

 Requirements listed here are in addition to requirements listed in Graduate Council policy GCAC-212 Postbaccalaureate Credit Certificate Programs.